reedaa01/aji_tkhdem/README.md

 The CI/CD process is implemented with GitHub Actions and split into two workflows:

-- `.github/workflows/ci.yaml`: builds the application and pushes Docker images to Azure Container Registry
+- `.github/workflows/ci.yaml`: validates the build, builds Docker images, and pushes frontend/backend images to Azure Container Registry on `main`
-- `.github/workflows/deploy.yml`: connects to the Azure VM over SSH and deploys the latest container images
+- `.github/workflows/deploy.yml`: runs after the build-and-push workflow succeeds, connects to the Azure VM over SSH, pulls the latest images, and recreates the deployment

 ### CI/CD Pipeline Diagram